tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how do you feel about the world's preoccupation with thinness and beauty?
 - how do you feel about what is viewed on television now compared to when you were growing up?

+- do you hae a philosophy on life?
+What's your best piece of advice?

 # Quotes